Jadid-Alam/HorseRaceSimulator/ReadMe.md

 ## Installation

-## Installation

 1. **Prerequisites**: Ensure that you have Java Development Kit (JDK) installed on your system.
 You can download and install it from the [official Oracle website](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html) or use OpenJDK.

 2. **Download the Source Code**: Clone or download the source code of the Java program from the repository.

-3. **Compile the Java Program**: Open your command line interface (e.g., Terminal on macOS/Linux, Command Prompt or PowerShell on Windows) and navigate to the directory containing the Java source code (`RunHorseRaceSimulator.java`).
+3. **Compile the Java Program**: Open your command line interface (e.g., Terminal on macOS/Linux, Command Prompt or PowerShell on Windows) and navigate to the directory containing the Java source code (`RunHorseRaceSimulator.java`), chose 'part1' for text version and 'part2' for GUI version.
 Use the following command to compile the Java program: javac RunHorseRaceSimulator.java

 4. **Run the Java Program**: Once the Java program is compiled successfully, you can run it using the following command: java RunHorseRaceSimulator